R2U2/r2u2/compiler/docs/front_end.md

 ## Booleanizer

-The Cooleanizer is a general purpose engine that can perform arithmetic, bitwise operations, parameterized set aggregation (`foratleast`, etc.), and other such capabilities.
+The Booleanizer is a general purpose engine that can perform arithmetic, bitwise operations, parameterized set aggregation (`foratleast`, etc.), and other such capabilities.

 ## Atomic Checkers